Where are the donors who still have high giving capacity? How do you move forward in a volatile environment?

 Here’s our answer: You absolutely should go forward.
 In fact, move forward with cheerful optimism and positivity.

-Regardless of whether times are unstable or calm, there are always many high-net-worth people who will continue to give.
+Regardless of whether times are unstable or calm, there are always many high-net-worth people who have significant giving capacity, and will continue to give.

 These individuals care enough about certain causes that they will give and give big.